HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

     If you are not sure what customizations were applied, you can use the [WebSphere Configuration Comparison Tool](https://github.com/IBM/websphere-cct).

-## Import the source HCL Portal server
+## Import into the container HCL Portal target server

+0. The Kubernetes deployment should be completed with the right CF level and any prerequisites configured, ensuring that the context root matches to the previous deployment, the security being configured (e.g. connected to LDAP).

 1. Log in to the machine to access your HCL Portal Container.